dbalata/test/README.md

-# Advanced LangChain Document Q&A System
+# Advanced LangChain Document Q&A Web Application

-A comprehensive LangChain application demonstrating advanced features including document processing, retrieval-augmented generation (RAG), intelligent agents, and a web interface.
+A comprehensive web-based LangChain application for document processing, retrieval-augmented generation (RAG), and intelligent question-answering with a modern web interface.

 ## Features